shaunakv1/SnapMySQL/README.md

 ## Why not logical replication or binlog sync?

-Those are great for certain use cases, but they’re operationally heavier and less portable across providers.
-SnapMySQL aims to be the **90% solution**: easy to run anywhere, predictable, and fast to recover with artifacts you can hold onto (tarballs in object storage).
+Those are great for some use cases, but they’re operationally heavier and less portable across providers.
+SnapMySQL targets the **90% solution**: easy to run anywhere, predictable, and fast to recover with artifacts you can hold onto (tarballs in object storage).

 If you need point-in-time recovery or low-lag replicas, consider adding binlog archiving or using your cloud’s native tools **alongside** SnapMySQL.